 - Keep your passwords and pin codes secure and never share them with any individual.

 - Contact the IT Service Desk immediately in the event of an IT security incident, see Appendix A for procedure.

 - Take precaution prior to opening any attachment or clicking on links within electronic messages.

-- Store all work on central College servers to ensure that sensitive, confidential and personal information is protected and that work is backed up regularly.
+- Store all work on central College servers or authorized cloud services to ensure that sensitive, confidential and personal information is protected and that work is backed up regularly.

 - Never use personal e-mail accounts to conduct College business.

-- Never install untrusted software or applications on IT infrastructure or resources.
+- Comply with the College’s Local Administrator Policy and never install untrusted software or applications on IT infrastructure or resources.

 - Always use the College provided VPN when performing work remotely.

 - Ensure that personally owned devices that may come in contact with IT resources are protected with antivirus software, a personal firewall, and regularly install security updates and patches to operating systems, applications, and web browsers.

 No individual shall knowingly breach, compromise, endanger or threaten the College’s IT resources, attempt to do so, or allow others to do so.
 This includes probing, scanning, assessing, penetrating or affecting the availability of College IT resources.
 Users must report any misuse of IT resources to the IT Service Desk, or to the Chief Information Officer.
 Failure to report misuse may result in the assumption that the User who witnessed the misuse was party to the act.